8.3 Small Cell Lung Cancer Treatment

 If patients with extensive-stage small cell lung cancer do not respond to chemotherapy, radiation therapy may be necessary.
 For extensive tumors, radiation to larger areas of the body may be necessary.
 Sometimes, oncologists will use thoracic radiation therapy and chemotherapy together .
 In other cases, radiation therapy may be necessary after the completion of chemotherapy.

-Positron emission tomography (PET) may be used to image the thorax and has a role in radiation treatment planning.
+Positron emission tomography (PET) can image the thorax and also has a role in radiation treatment planning.

 Patients who have a good, partial response to their initial chemotherapy may have prophylactic cranial irradiation (PCI).
 Also, if there is metastasis from small cell lung cancer to the brain, PCI is sometimes the treatment of choice .